There’s a bit of danger in commissioning a monument.

 A butterfly rests near one of the guitar’s frets and Dolly looks off into the distance with a beaming smile.

 In a way, it’s interesting that this is the season of Dolly’s life they chose to portray.
 I guess it makes sense, logically.
-A young Dolly with big dreams.
+She is captured as a young Dolly with big dreams.

-What did Dolly Parton say about the statue?
+What does Dolly Parton think about her statue?

 In a Youtube video uploaded in 2011, Dolly talks about her statue.